WD-40 (WDFC)

 AI Analysis | Feedback

-Sara Hyzer assumed the role of Chief Financial Officer of WD-40 Company on November 1, 2022.
-She joined the company in 2021 as vice president, global finance strategy.
-Prior to her tenure at WD-40 Company, Ms. Hyzer spent over two decades at PricewaterhouseCoopers LLP, where she served as an audit partner for six years, working with both publicly traded and privately held companies across various industries.
-She is a Certified Public Accountant.
+Sara Hyzer was appointed Chief Financial Officer of WD-40 Company, effective November 1, 2022.
+Before assuming the CFO role, she served as vice president, global finance strategy at WD-40 Company.
+She joined the company in 2021.
+Prior to her time at WD-40 Company, Ms. Hyzer spent over 20 years at PricewaterhouseCoopers LLP, where she served as an audit partner for six years, working with both publicly traded and privately held companies across various industries, including consumer products and life sciences.
+She is a Certified Public Accountant in California and holds a Bachelor of Science in Accounting from Colorado State University.

-Phenix Kiamilev serves as the Vice President, General Counsel, and Corporate Secretary for WD-40 Company.
+Phenix Q. Kiamilev serves as the Vice President, General Counsel, and Corporate Secretary for the WD-40 Company.

 AI Analysis | Feedback